 Listening tip # 5

-Lately I was thinking a lot of IELTS-Blog and what I should add to it.
+Lately I was thinking a lot about IELTS-Blog and what I should add to it.
 So far, I’ve decided to continue posting Listening tips, but if you, guys, have better ideas – please let me know.

 Anyway, here goes Listening tip # 5 (see the previous 4 under IELTS Preparation>>Listening tips section )